ludbek/webpreview/README.md

 [Open Graph](http://ogp.me/), [Twitter Card](https://dev.twitter.com/cards/overview), or
 [Schema](http://schema.org/) meta tags, or, as an alternative, parses it as a generic webpage.

+This is a fork of an excellent [webpreview] library and it maintains **absolute** compatibility with the original while fixing several bugs, enchancing parsing, and adding new convenient APIs.

+*Main differences between `web2preview` and `webpreview`*:

+* Enhanced parsing for generic web pages
+* No unnecessary `GET` request is ever made if `content` of the page is supplied
+* Full fallback mechanism which continues to parse until all methods are exhausted
+* Python Typings are added across entire library (**better syntax highlighting**)
+* New dict-like `WebPreview` result object makes it easier to use parsing results
+* Command-line utility to extract title, description, and image from URL

 ## Installation

 ```shell